YottaDB/YDBDoc/MultiLangProgGuide/perlprogram.rst

 The YottaDB Perl wrapper requires a minimum YottaDB version of r1.28.

-The `Perl Quick Start`_ assumes that YottaDB has been already installed as described in the `Quick Start <../MultiLangProgGuide/MultiLangProgGuide.html#quick-start>`_ section.
+The `Perl Quick Start`_ assumes that YottaDB has been already installed as described in the :ref:`mlpg-quick-start` section.
 After installing YottaDB, download the Perl wrapper, install and test it.

 .. code-block:: bash